-MEDA Emerging Leaders Spring Program
+MEDA Emerging Leaders Spring Training

 This special half-day is created by emerging leaders in economic development for their peers.
 Sessions will let you to better understand core areas of economic development down to the terminology used by the well-versed.

 In order to develop the best conference, a volunteer committee of MEDA members meets regularly to plan this event and other programs and services for emerging leaders in economic development.
 Click here to learn more about the Emerging Leaders Committee.

 8:30 a.m.
 Growing Digital and Broadband Access for Equity and Inclusion

 This session will focus on how broadband access contributes to equity and inclusion.
 How can access be approached at a holistic level?
 How do we create a digital ecosystem?

 Autumn Evans, Deputy Director, Digital Inclusion, City of Detroit